 In researching pancreatic cancer, the statistics are more than disappointing.
-John has (or has had in past months) all of the symptoms, except for nausea/vomiting and diabetes - but had attributed all of this to normal aging combined with a significant amount of stress in our lives.
-Dr. David Christianson (at the St. Vincent Frontier Cancer Center in Billings, MT) reviewed his CT, PET, and CT Assessment of Resectability scans and consulted with three surgeons, determining that the tumor is not resectable/operable.
-Radiologist Dr. Rebecca Tarlton believes that the pancreas is also not a candidate for targeted radiation.
+John had (or had in past months) all of the symptoms, except for nausea/vomiting and diabetes - but had attributed all of this to normal aging combined with a significant amount of stress in our lives.
+Dr. David Christianson (at the St. Vincent Frontier Cancer Center in Billings, MT) reviewed his CT, PET, and CT Assessment of Resectability scans and consulted with three surgeons, determining that the tumor was not resectable/operable.
+Radiologist Dr. Rebecca Tarlton believed that the pancreas was not a candidate for targeted radiation.

-Dr. Stephen Baum completed an ERCP, biopsy, and placement of a biliary stent on Thursday (10/20) and this procedure went as expected but additionally revealed minor blockage of the small intestine, which was resolved.
-He had a hard time fully recovering from the second anesthesia due to total exhaustion, and was very sleepy all day/night with many hallucinations to entertain (and concern) our family.
+Dr. Stephen Baum completed an ERCP, biopsy, and placement of a biliary stent on Thursday (10/20/16) and this procedure went as expected but additionally revealed minor blockage of the small intestine, which was resolved.
+John had a hard time fully recovering from the second anesthesia due to total exhaustion, and was very sleepy all day/night with many hallucinations to entertain (and concern) our family.
 Surgery #3 was placed on hold.
-Neurosurgeon Dr. Jon Taveau indicated that he would not operate on the disc causing the pain and that John has a spinal instability requiring a major surgery - Lumbar or Spinal Fusion - which one's body cannot heal while on chemo.
+Neurosurgeon Dr. Jon Taveau indicated that he would not operate on the disc causing the pain and that John had a spinal instability requiring a major surgery - Lumbar or Spinal Fusion - which one's body cannot heal from while on chemo.

-Friday morning (10/21) brought an early meeting with Dr. Christianson, who after confirming no spinal cord involvement or presence of cancer, persuaded Dr. Taveau to remove John's right L3/L4 disc, releasing pressure on the nerve, and to fabricate a screw-and-rod spine support system.
-The 5-hour surgery was successful but he spent the night in ICU after experiencing aspiration after surgery, resulting in pulmonary edema.
+Friday morning (10/21/16) brought an early meeting with Dr. Christianson, who after confirming no spinal cord involvement or presence of cancer, persuaded Dr. Taveau to remove John's right L3/L4 disc, releasing pressure on the nerve, and to fabricate a screw-and-rod spine support system.
+The five-hour surgery was successful but he spent the night in ICU after experiencing aspiration after surgery, resulting in pulmonary edema.

-Chemotherapy protocol has been shared, but the start date will be delayed by three weeks to allow a healing period for the back surgery.
-Additionally, due to a degree of uncertainty with his tumor, Dr. Christianson has referred John to CSU-Denver for a needle biopsy and consultation.
+Chemotherapy protocol was shared, but the start date was delayed by three weeks to allow a healing period for the back surgery.
+Additionally, due to a degree of uncertainty with the tumor, Dr. Christianson referred John to UC-Denver for a needle biopsy and consultation.